 - In a large bowl, mix together all the ingredients for the steaks (except the oil) until combined.

-- In a large nonstick skillet, warm the olive oil over medium-high heat; add the steaks and brown, about 3 minutes per side (reducing the heat if they're browning too much.)
+- In a large nonstick skillet, warm the olive oil over medium-high heat; add the steaks and cook, about 3 minutes per side until they get a nice golden crust (reducing the heat if they're browning too much.)
 Transfer to a plate.

 - Reduce the heat to medium and in the same skillet with the drippings, add butter.
-Once melted, add in the flour and stir until combined and no lumps remain.
+Once melted, add in the flour and whisk until combined and no lumps remain.

-- Pour in the beef stock, whisking well.
+- Reduce heat to medium-low and pour in the beef stock, whisking well.
 Add in the ketchup, Worcestershire, onion powder, whisking to combine.

 - Add in the mushrooms, then simmer for about 5 minutes to thicken.
 Season with salt and pepper, to taste.

-- Add the partially cooked steaks back to the skillet with the gravy; cover and cook another 10-12 minutes until cooked through (with an internal temperature of 160 degrees F.)
+- Add the partially cooked steaks back to the skillet and nestle into the gravy; cover and cook another 10 minutes until cooked through (with an internal temperature of 160 degrees F.)

 - Serve steaks over mashed potatoes with some of the mushroom gravy drizzled on top.